will123195/express-page/README.md

 Simple webpage controllers for Express.

-Provides a `page` object context for your controller with the following properties:
+Provides a `Page` object context for your controller with the following properties:

 - `this.req`